mScule/stall/README.md

 ### Referencing functions

-To refer certain function, you'll need to use the `get_func` operator, or get the function reference from variable.
+To refer certain function, you'll need to use the `get_const` operator, or get the function reference from variable.
 Then you call it with `call_func` operation.
 The route to desired function will be its path in the program folder from root.

 See the example below: